nyaruka/goflow/docs/docs.md

 ## set_contact_name

 Can be used to update the name of the contact.
+The name is a localizable template and white space is trimmed from the final value.
+An empty string clears the name.
 A `contact_name_changed` event will be created with the corresponding value.

 <div class="input_action"><h3>Action</h3>```json
 {